edwardsmoses/edwardsmoses.com/_data/blog/2025-12-28-reflecting-on-2025-goals-for-2026.md

 This year, no significant effort was made to improve my relationships, I hope to get better at this next year, and be more intentional about relationship-building.

-I did have a meaningful moment though: A friend of mine got married, and I had the privilege of been one of his groomsmen, and it was one of those moments that quitely reminded me how fast life is moving, as this role was one I saw “older people” play when I was younger.
+I did have a meaningful moment though: A friend of mine got married, and I had the privilege of been one of his groomsmen, and it was one of those moments that quietly reminded me how fast life is moving, as this role was one I saw “older people” play when I was younger.

 Anyways, move aside reflecting .)
 The wedding was a blast!
 I wish them the very best!

 ## Signing out

 Going into 2026, I don’t have an overwhelming list of goals.
-I want to:
+I just want to:

-	•	Keep building, whether that be at work, my health, and my relationships
+- Keep building, whether that be at work, my health, and my relationships
-	•	Get better at managing my time and energy
+- Write a bit more consistently on this blog
-	•	Write a bit more consistently on this blog
+- Travel to another country

 Nothing revolutionary, just doubling down on what’s been working.